Website Costs Explained: What You Actually Pay For

 Key Takeaway

-“The total first-year cost for a professional small business website is typically £1,500-£5,000 including setup and a year of maintenance.”
+Total first-year cost for a professional small business website: £1,500-£5,000 including build, hosting, domain, content, and 12 months of maintenance.

 FAQ